-Natural compound helps reverse diabetes in miceOctober 4th, 2011 in Medical research /
+Natural compound helps reverse diabetes in miceOctober 4, 2011 in Medicine & Health / Medical research

 Researchers at Washington University School of Medicine in St. Louis have restored normal blood sugar metabolism in diabetic mice using a compound the body makes naturally.
 The finding suggests that it may one day be possible for people to take the compound much like a daily vitamin as a way to treat or even prevent type 2 diabetes.

 This naturally occurring compound is called nicotinamide mononucleotide, or NMN, and it plays a vital role in how cells use energy.

 "After giving NMN, glucose tolerance goes completely back to normal in female diabetic mice," says Shin-ichiro Imai, MD, PhD, associate professor of developmental biology.
 "In males, we see a milder effect compared to females, but we still see an effect.
 These are really remarkable results.
 NMN improves diabetic symptoms, at least in mice."

 The research appears online Oct.
 4 in Cell Metabolism.

 Imai says this discovery holds promise for people because the mechanisms that NMN influences are largely the same in mice and humans.

 "But whether this mechanism is equally compromised in human patients with type 2 diabetes is something we have to check," Imai says.
 "We have plans to do this in the very near future."